Joey-Rose/nbaclutchproject/README.md

 ### Is the data accurate?

 The data is pulled directly from [stats.nba.com](https://stats.nba.com/), which is updated after every game, using the Python library [nba_api](https://github.com/swar/nba_api) made by user [swar](https://github.com/swar).
 So, yes!

-### Why is it taking so long to load a chart?

-There is no publicly accessible API for [stats.nba.com](https://stats.nba.com/), so via [nba_api](https://github.com/swar/nba_api), the endpoints where data is stored in [stats.nba.com](https://stats.nba.com/) are accessed by an http request to [stats.nba.com](https://stats.nba.com/) constructed from the parameters that users choose.
-Along the way, these requests can be throttled, significantly slowing down the loading process.

 ### How can I tell which parameters to modify if I get an error message?